Wheelchairs are used by a wide range of individuals, including:

 Standard manual wheelchairs are the type most commonly found in hospitals, clinics, and senior care facilities.
 They feature a simple design and operation that’s easy to maintain, while still being durable enough for years of use.
 Standard wheelchairs are self-propelled, making them best for short-term applications, such as post-operative care or occasional use by individuals with mild mobility issues.
 Our favorite are the Drive wheelchairs.

-Motorized wheelchairs are suitable for individuals with more serious mobility conditions or permanent disabilities.
+Motorized or power wheelchairs are suitable for individuals with more serious mobility conditions or permanent disabilities.
 Rather than having to propel themselves or having a caregiver push them, motorized wheelchairs are equipped with special controls for greater autonomy and convenience.
 Various models are available to support individuals in both indoor and outdoor travel.

-Transportable wheelchairs are lightweight and foldable, making them easy to fit in the trunk of a car or on public transit.
+Transportable wheelchairs are extremely lightweight and foldable, making them easy to fit in the trunk of a car or on public transit.
 Because of their slimmer design, they often lack the comfort and convenience features found on other units.
 As a result, they are most commonly used by individuals with occasional mobility issues or as a secondary chair for short trips outside the home.

 Heavy duty wheelchairs feature the extended widths and weight capacities necessary to support heavier patients.
 They can be either powered or self-propelled, though powered units are more common.
 Heavy-duty wheelchairs often come equipped with additional safety and comfort features to prevent accidents or injuries such as pressure ulcers.
 They are meant for patients over 250 or 300 pounds and go up to 500 pounds.
 Again our favorite for obese patients are the Drive wheelchairs.

 Other types of wheelchair include pediatric models that are smaller and easier for young patients to operate, narrow chairs built for use in tight spaces, and more.
 Athletic wheelchairs include performance features that allow individuals with mobility conditions to stay active and healthy.

 The above categories of wheelchair are augmented by a large selection of available accessories.
 These include safety features such as belts and leg rests, convenience features such as baskets and carriers, and performance features such as heavy duty wheels and suspension components.